FOIL-NU/sSMLM_code/hpc/README.md

 ## Preliminaries
 Copy the `home` directory to the home directory on the HPC cluster.
 The directory should contain the following files:
 - `config.yaml`: configuration file for the image processing code (see below for more details)
-- `generatescripts.py`: script for generating job scripts for the HPC cluster
+- `makescripts.py`: script for making job scripts for the HPC cluster

 For running ImageJ/ThunderSTORM on the HPC cluster, you would need the following:
 - `imagej.sif`: Singularity container for ImageJ containing ThunderSTORM